mahesh-0103/EcoImpact-Tracker/README.md

 # EcoImpact-Tracker

 ## Overview
 EcoImpact Tracker is a web application designed to help users monitor and reduce their carbon footprint through habit tracking, Google Calendar reminders, and Slack updates.
-Built for the Hackathon conducted by Descope, this project leverages Descope for secure authentication and integration with Google Calendar and Slack via Outbound Apps, offering a visually stunning, user-friendly interface.
+Built for the Global MCP Hackathon, this project leverages Descope for secure authentication and integration with Google Calendar and Slack via Outbound Apps, offering a visually stunning, user-friendly interface.
 The app includes innovative features like a Carbon Challenge, tenant-based access control, and analytics, aligning with real-world sustainability needs.

 ## Features
 - **Secure Authentication**: Uses Descope's "UserAuthFlow" with embedded Google Calendar and Slack connections.